mlab-modules/ISM01/README.md

 - Power supply: 5-12V with integrated 3.3V stabilizer
 - Communication: UART, SPI, GPIO
 - Accessible GPIO signals directly from the transceiver
-- Status indication: Two LED diodes controlled from the Si chip
+- Status indication: Two LEDs controlled from the Si chip
 - Antenna connectors: MCX for RX and TX antennas.
-For bidirectional communication with a single antenna, it is recommended to connect the [RFSWITCH module](www.mlab.cz/module/RFSWITCH01/), which serves as an RF switch and enables MIMO 2x2 support.
-ISM01A is able to control the RFSWITCH module through GPIO pins
+For bidirectional communication with a single antenna, connecting the [RFSWITCH module](www.mlab.cz/module/RFSWITCH01/) is recommended, which serves as an RF switch and enables MIMO 2x2 support.
+ISM01A can control the RFSWITCH module through GPIO pins

 ## Possible Applications

-The MLAB ISM01A module with the Si4463 transceiver is suitable for a wide range of applications.
+The MLAB ISM01A module with the Si4463 transceiver is suitable for various applications.
 It can be used in areas such as:

 - **Remote Control**: The module can be used for wireless control of various devices, such as drones, RC cars, or home automation.
 - **Data Links**: With prepared firmware, the module can function as a [SiK data communication link](https://ardupilot.org/copter/docs/common-sik-telemetry-radio.html), which can transmit [MAVLink packets](https://mavlink.io/en/).
 MAVLink is a protocol designed for communication with unmanned vehicles and is supported by the most widespread autopilots Ardupilot and PX4.
 This is ideal for applications that require wireless data transmission.